Devpro-Software/licensify/README.md

 go get github.com/Devpro-Software/licensify
 ```

-## Getting Started
+## Getting Started 🚀

-To use Licensify, you’ll need to generate a pair of RSA keys: a private key for signing licenses and a public key for verifying them.
+To use Licensify, you'll need to generate a pair of RSA keys: a private key for signing licenses and a public key for verifying them.
 Here's how to generate these keys using `openssl`.

-### Overview of Key Concepts
+### Overview of Key Concepts 🔑

 Before diving into code, let’s walk through some key concepts that Licensify relies on: